gitlabhq/gitlabhq/doc/workflow/notifications.md

 | Reopen merge request   | |
 | Merge merge request    | |
 | New comment            | The above, plus anyone mentioned by `@username` in the comment, with notification level "Mention" or higher |

+You won't receive notifications for Issues, Merge Requests or Milestones created by yourself.
+You will only receive automatic notifications when somebody else comments or adds changes to the ones that you've created or mentions you.